Jaw Pain After Wisdom Tooth Extraction: What’s Normal, Timeline, and When to Seek Help

 Can jaw pain last for weeks?

-Yes, mild jaw discomfort can last for several weeks in some cases, especially after a difficult extraction.
+Yes, mild jaw discomfort can last for several weeks after a difficult extraction.
 Severe pain, however, typically resolves within one to two weeks and should steadily improve over time.

 When should I worry about pain?